YoRyan/bumblebee-amd-hacks/README.md

 the scripts may be applicable to other distributions with some tweaking.

 They were also designed for a combination of fglrx (catalyst) and i915.
 I have not had any success with the radeon driver, due to KMS conflicts.
-Try at your own risk.

 ## Step-by-step installation